Night parrot: 2013, 2016, 2017: Retracted records

 In October 2018, Australian Wildlife Conservancy (AWC) commenced an investigation into claims that some of John Young's first photographs of the night parrot may have been staged, after Australian National University ornithologist Penelope Olsen, author of Night Parrot: Australia's Most Elusive Bird raised concerns.
 Young resigned from the AWC in September 2018, and the AWC removed all information about the night parrot from its website.

 In March 2019, Young's reports were found to have issues relating to robustness of much of his work done in Queensland and South Australia, labelled as unscientific, deceptive and damaging to the AWC.
 In 2019, the AWC retracted its reports based on work done by Young.
 A panel of experts had looked at the nest and eggs found at Diamantina (2016); the feather found at Kalamurina (2017); and the recording of the call (2018).
 They found that each one had separate issues and none could be said to provide robust evidence of the parrot's presence.

+2024: A stronghold of up to 50 individuals

+In September 2024, a team of Ngururrpa rangers and scientists announced in the CSIRO publication, Wildlife Research, that they had detected a stronghold of up to 50 night parrots, the largest known population of the species, living on the Ngururrpa Indigenous Protected Area, Great Sandy Desert, in Western Australia.
+The rangers also found a breeding area for the first time, and saw nests, eggs and feathers.
+The authors of the announcement suggested that the remnant population may have survived due to the presence of cat-eating dingoes.

+Commenting on the announcement, a report published by ABC News observed that a sulphate of potash mine proposed for nearby Lake Mackay, and supported by local Aboriginal communities, might present environmental challenges to the newly detected night parrot population.
+However, the report also noted that Agrimin, the promoter of the proposed mine, was planning conservation measures including fire management, a control program for feral cats and red foxes (but not dingoes), and, perhaps most importantly, a curfew on haulage over the private road that would serve the proposed mine.